os-climate/physrisk/CONTRIBUTING.md

 ## Releasing
 Actions are configured to release to PyPI on pushing a tag.
 In order to do this:
-- Ensure VERSION is updated (will require pull request like any other change)
+- Ensure version in pyproject.toml is updated (will require pull request like any other change)
 - Create new annotated tag and push
 ```
 git tag -a v1.0.0 -m "v1.0.0"